 - The regulations on the use of ozone for water treatment (ZH 1/474 and GUV 18.13) prescribe that ozone generation systems should be accommodated in sealed rooms, to which only authorised personnel have access. - Permanent work places may not be located in rooms, in which ozone generation systems are situated.
-If this precondition is not met, then it must be ensured by technical measures that the concentration of ozone does not exceed the permitted maximum figure of 0.2 mg/m3. - The room in which the system is located must be monitored by an ozone warning device, which switches off the system in the event of a leakage of ozone.
+If this precondition is not met, then it must be ensured by technical measures that the concentration of ozone does not exceed the permitted maximum figure of 0.2 mg/m.

+- The room in which the system is located must be monitored by an ozone warning device, which switches off the plant in the event of a leakage of ozone.
 The gas detector must provide a visual and acoustic warning.
 The ozone sensor should be installed where the highest concentration of ozone is to be expected in the event of an accident. - Ozone warning devices should be provided in all rooms, in which there is ozone gas pipework with removable fittings.
 Rooms in which only pipework with non-removable fittings is located, do not need to be fitted with an ozone warning device, if a specialist engineer has conducted a leakage test on the pipework. - The room has to be free of dust and aggressive vapours and chemicals. - The room temperature and air humidity may not exceed the permitted levels - see chapter 14 "Technical Data".
 If this cannot be guaranteed, then an air conditioning system must be installed in the room. - The OZONFILT® OZMa must be protected from direct sunlight. - The room must be adequately mechanically ventilated so that oxygen or ozone cannot enrich the room air.
 Ventilation must ensure that the room air is completely exchanged at least three times per hour, possibly more often.
-Should it not be possible for ventilation equipment to reliably prevent the ambient air from being enriched by oxygen then an oxygen warning device must be fitted. - Ozone unit OZMa 1-6 O: The walls and floor of the room may not contain any combustible materials. - It is mandatory that there is a minimum spacing of 30 cm for the cooling filter and for service and maintenance to the left and right of the system control cabinet. - The room must have suitable, adequate mains voltage connections for the operation of the respective OZONFILT[®] OZMa (cf. Chapter 14 "Technical Data"). - The room must have an adequate supply of cooling water. - The floor must be even and horizontal and have a solid base surface. - The OZONFILT® OZMa must be prevented from falling over by, for example, fixing the control cabinet to the wall or floor.
-Should the latter not be possible, the OZONFILT® OZMa control cabinet has to be secured in another way.
+Should it not be possible for ventilation equipment to reliably prevent the ambient air from being enriched by oxygen then an oxygen warning device must be fitted. - Ozone unit OZMa 1-3 O: The walls and floor of the room may not contain any combustible materials. - It is mandatory that there is a minimum spacing of 30 cm for the cooling filter and for service and maintenance to the left and right of the control cabinet of the system. - The room must be suitable for operation of the OZONFILT® OZMa in question and have sufficient mains voltage connections, see chapter 14 "Technical Data". - The room must have an adequate supply of cooling water. - The floor must be even and horizontal and have a solid base surface. - The OZONFILT® OZMa must be prevented from falling over by, for example, fixing the control cabinet to the wall or floor.
+If the latter is not possible, the OZONFILT® OZMa control cabinet must be secured in another way.